 1. Click Create Sheet.

-4. Toggle whether rules should be able to override the prices on the sheet or not (2).
+– You can select whether rules should be able to override the prices on the sheet or not (4).
 This is enabled by default.

 1. Click Add New Criteria.

 2. Select the customers, users, desks, locations or security groups this price sheet should apply to.
 Only one price sheet can apply to a user at a time, so please ensure that you don’t create conflicting price sheets.